-‘Grand Theft Auto’ game publisher to buy ‘FarmVille’-maker Zynga for record $12.7 billion
+‘Grand Theft Auto’ game publisher to buy ‘FarmVille’ maker Zynga for record $12.7 billion

-Take-Two is known for making blockbuster hits like “BioShock,” “Red Dead Redemption 2” and “Grand Theft Auto V.” Take-Two estimated in a news release that the Zynga acquisition will net the company over $500 million in annual sales “over time” from making new mobile versions of its console and PC titles once it moves over Zynga’s nearly 3,000 employees.
-Take-Two also anticipates saving $100 million by combining companies and cutting general expenses.
+“We very much think there’s an opportunity to bring numerous IPs from Take-Two to mobile.
+And we’re highly ambitious about doing it.
+We haven’t talked about any particular titles, of course,” Take-Two CEO Strauss Zelnick told The Washington Post when asked about the possibility of an original “Grand Theft Auto” mobile game down the line.
+“This opportunity wasn’t available to us years ago, it only became available to us relatively recently.
+And we’re very selective.”

 The purchase will be made using both cash and shares of stock, according to Take-Two.
-Both companies were already publicly traded on Nasdaq.
-Zynga’s stock is up over 40 percent Monday at over $8 a share, while Take-Two is down roughly 15 percent at just under $143 a share.
+Both companies were already publicly traded on the Nasdaq.
+Zynga’s stock is up over 40 percent Monday at over $8 per share, while Take-Two is down roughly 15 percent at around $140 per share.

+“The stock actually went down meaningfully today, and there have been other times when our stocks have declined on a one- or two-day basis, in a way that didn’t make much sense to us.
+I never argue with the market,” Zelnick said.
+“While we’re not cavalier about any one day’s trading, not in the least, we’re very focused on the long term and always have been.
+And over the course of many years of managing this business, of course, we’ve — generally speaking — outperformed the market and outperformed our peers.”

-Take-Two financed $2.7 billion of the deal from J.P.
-Morgan and will fund the cash portion through its own assets and by taking on more debt.
+Take-Two is financing $2.7 billion of the deal from J.P.
+Morgan.
+It will fund the cash portion partially through its own assets and by taking on additional debt to the tune of about $1.2 billion, which Zelnick said the company expects to pay off within a few years.
 The transaction is set to be completed by June 30 this year, pending approval of regulators and stockholders of both companies.

+Take-Two also anticipates saving $100 million by combining the two companies and cutting general expenses.
+Zelnick emphasized that layoffs are “not a starting point” when Take-Two thinks about cutting costs, and that there are other areas where third-party costs will decline instead.

+“This is far and away the largest acquisition that we’ve done,” he said.
+“Our focus is, primarily here going forward, more organic growth. … As long as we remain highly disciplined, it should work out.
+Post closing, we will still have a fortresslike balance sheet.
+So certainly, we’ll be in a position to do more acquisitions.”

 Before acquiring Zynga, Take-Two’s portfolio has been predominantly console- and PC-based, but the deal will expand the business with multiple mobile gaming successes.
 Zynga CEO Frank Gibeau said in a statement to The Washington Post that he was excited to find a partner that would help “create even better games, reach larger audiences and achieve significant growth.”